kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 To save & exit, tap the <code>Esc</code> key, on your keyboard, followed by these keystrokes: <code>:</code>, <code>w</code>, <code>q</code>, and, finally, <code>Enter</code>.

-Additional, [miscellaneous options](https://salt-cloud.readthedocs.org/en/latest/topics/misc.html) are available that can be passed in the core configuration file, if you wish.
+For further customization, additional [miscellaneous options](https://salt-cloud.readthedocs.org/en/latest/topics/misc.html), that can be passed in the core configuration file, are available.

 ### Cloud Provider Modules